 Jay and Gloria, rather egregiously, in "Party Crasher."
 When the manager at the bakery making Manny's cake refuses to let them skip past thirteen other people to the front of the line (why?
-Because they don't want to wait) they go outside where Jay distracts a woman who just got a cake by talking to her baby while Gloria steals the cake.
-This isn't just underhanded, it's petty theft and against the law ... yet they don't even face any repercussions, not even in the form of a hilariously inappropriate message on the cake, which it seemed to be setting us up for.
+Because they don't want to wait - in their defense, their cake was right there behind the counter where the cashier could have easily handed it to them) they go outside where Jay distracts a woman who just got a cake by talking to her baby while Gloria steals the cake.
+This isn't just underhanded, it's petty theft and against the law...yet they don't even face any repercussions, not even in the form of a hilariously inappropriate message on the cake, which it seemed to be setting us up for.

 Haley, who cheats several times on Dylan without repercussion, even with one instance when her parents catch her but act extraordinarily casually - Phil simply reminding Claire how much she dislikes Dylan and Claire wanting to to push Haley toward the brainy guy.

 Kids Prefer Boxes: Luke is like this.
 One year, they decided to just give him a box for his birthday.
 Unfortunately they put it in a nice bag and he spent all day playing with the bag.